United Express Flight 2415

-Aircraft, crew, and flight information
+Background

+Flight information

 North Pacific Airlines, operating as United Express, operated Flight 2415 as a regularly scheduled flight from Seattle to Pasco, with an intermediate stop in Yakima.

+Aircraft

 On the night of the accident, Flight 2415 was operated using a BAe Jetstream 31 twin-turboprop airliner, registration number N410UE.
 The aircraft was manufactured two years earlier in October 1987, and had accumulated approximately 4,972 flight hours at the time of the accident.
 The aircraft was not equipped with a ground proximity warning system and did not have a cockpit voice recorder or flight data recorder.

+Crew

 The captain was 38-year-old Barry W. Roberts.
 He had 6,600 flight hours, including 670 hours on the Jetstream.
 The first officer was 25-year-old Douglas K. McInroe, who had 2,792 flight hours with 213 of them on the Jetstream.

 Accident

 Flight 2415 departed Seattle at 20:45 PST, and arrived at Yakima with no reported mechanical difficulties.
 A company station agent at Yakima witnessed First Officer McInroe knocking ice off the wings of the aircraft, with the assistance of another company first officer.
-The station agent asked Captain Roberts whether he wanted his aircraft deiced, but the captain declined.
-The station agent also asked if the captain wanted Flight 2415's tail deiced, since the first officers deicing the wings would be unable to reach the tail surfaces.
+She asked Captain Roberts whether he wanted his aircraft deiced, but the captain declined.
+She also asked if the captain wanted Flight 2415's tail deiced, since the first officers deicing the wings would be unable to reach the tail surfaces.
 Roberts declined this as well.
 Flight 2415 was the only flight to depart Yakima that afternoon/evening that was not deiced prior to departure.

 At 21:59, air traffic controllers at the Yakima tower announced that Yakima airport was closed due to weather conditions.
 However, at 22:00, Flight 2415 contacted Yakima ground controllers and were cleared to proceed to Yakima's runway 27 for departure.
 Ground controllers advised Flight 2415 of "light to moderate mixed icing" between 4000 and 18000 ft, which Flight 2415 acknowledged.
 At 22:01, Flight 2415 departed Yakima en route to Pasco, and climbed to a cruising altitude of 11000 ft.

 At 22:26, Flight 2415 was cleared for an Instrument Landing System (ILS) approach to runway 21R at Pasco's Tri-Cities Airport.
 Conversations between Flight 2415 and controllers were normal in the minutes leading up to the crash, and no distress call was made.

 At 22:30, while Flight 2415 was on final approach, the Pasco tower controller observed Flight 2415 flying "higher than normal" for a final approach, and also descending faster than normal.
 The controller watched Flight 2415 descend until it struck the ground 400 ft short of runway 21R.
 The controller alerted emergency response crews, who arrived at the crash site at 22:34; the aircraft was destroyed, and there were no survivors.